IcyEnigma/VenmurasuKMST/README.md

 9. Running the given models using our data
 10. Computing BLEU scores for the models
 11. Deploy the web application with the obtained results
+12. Setting up code to combine all the data into one dataframe using the Pandas library

 ## Step 1-3: Data Loading ##
 To clone the GitHub repository, a simple line of code is sufficient: